solodolo/ember-cli-deploy-easy-ssh/README.md

 ember-cli-deploy-easy-ssh
 ==============================================================================

-This is an addon to deploy ember-cli based apps to our backends over SSH.
+This is an addon to deploy ember-cli based apps to one or more servers via SSH.
 The deployment steps are as follows:

 1. The Ember app is built and the assets are stored somewhere.
 2. For each host defined in the config, upload the assets over SSH.